-IRP hosts a range of events to foster interaction and collaboration among scholars, policymakers, and practitioners.
-We disseminate key messages from our events through a variety of products, including Focus/Focus+, Fast Focus, and our podcast series.
+IRP hosts seminars and a range of other events to foster interaction and collaboration among researchers, policymakers, and practitioners.
+We disseminate key messages from our events through a variety of products, including videorecorded seminars on our YouTube channel as well as Focus/Focus+, Fast Focus, and our podcast series.

 IRP Webinar Series

 - November 30How Better Measurement Can Improve Transportation Equity in Underserved CommunitiesInstitute for Research on Poverty Webinar - Alix Gould-Werth, Alexandra Murphy, and Aaron Steiner1:00 PM, Online

 The Summer Dissertation Proposal Workshop offers intensive training designed to address the achievement gap in advanced degrees in the social sciences by providing competitively selected students from underrepresented populations with the skills, knowledge, and resources needed to prepare a dissertation proposal.
 The week-long workshop, held at Howard University and jointly organized by the Institute for…

 Teaching Poverty 101 is a workshop that offers strategies and resources for instructors developing college-level courses and lessons on poverty and inequality.
 The workshop brings together college faculty and instructors from across the United States to the University of Wisconsin–Madison campus for several days of intensive, collaborative work during which they will share their own…

 As the National Poverty Research Center, IRP holds a large Annual Poverty Research and Policy Forum each September in Washington, DC.
 The Forum highlights and distills cutting-edge research on poverty and inequality for a broad audience, focusing on implications for poverty policy and identifying areas where further policy-relevant research is needed.
 It is widely attended by scholars, policymakers, and practitioners in the poverty arena.